stephenh/stephenh.github.com/_drafts/hooks-dont-have-to-be-functional.markdown

 For one, it is based on inheritance, which I maintain "is not evil when used well/in-the-small", but will mean the usual "oh right" OO-isms like if a child overrides `componentDidMount()` and doesn't call `super.componentDidMount()`, then none of our effect hooks will work (the `useState` hooks would be fine in this scenario).

+(Although if class-based hooks were built into React, they could invoke them in a safer/not-accidentally-override-able manner.)

 I don't think we have a great way to mitigate this: TypeScript doesn't let us mark our `componentDidMount` as final, nor are there other JavaScript/language-provided semantics (although there are probably ways of enforcing this at runtime, i.e putting "marker" code in the base `componentDidMount` and then failing at some later when we notice "hey wait, the marker didn't get run").

 More generically, our API surface is generally more tied to implementation details of the `HookableComponent`.